JanetAudu1/AI-Budgeting-Assistant/README.md

 2. Get OpenAI API key from https://platform.openai.com/docs/quickstart Note that if you are running this in the workshop, I will provide you a key, so you can skip this part.

-3. Check that you are in AI-Budgeting-Assistant folder/dir.
+3. Check that you are in the right dir/folder where you want to run this application.
 Then create a `.env` file in the project root and add your OpenAI API key.
    ```
    echo OPENAI_API_KEY=your-api-key-here > .env
    ```